goobers692s/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
 This will help you to be more efficient and productive in your work.
 First, identify the most important tasks and prioritize them.
 Then, create a plan with deadlines and milestones for each task.
 By staying organized, you can avoid last-minute panic and stress.

 Use version control systems like Git to keep track of your code and collaborate with others.
 Git helps you keep your files organized and makes it easy to merge changes and fix conflicts.
 It also allows you and your team to work on the same codebase simultaneously, which can save time and reduce the risk of losing work in case of a crash or system failure.

+# 2024-01-04
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+Always strive to write clean, maintainable code that solves the problem at hand without unnecessary complexity.
+Remember, you're not just writing code for the computer to execute; you're writing it for other developers (including your future self) to read, understand, and modify."

+In practical terms, this could mean favoring readability over one-liners, choosing established patterns and libraries over reinventing the wheel, and continuously refactoring as you go to keep your codebase lean and comprehensible.
+It also highlights the importance of modular design, clear documentation, and effective use of version control.